dwavesystems/dimod/docs/intro/index.rst

   :end-before: index-end-marker1

-For explanations of the terminology, see the :std:doc:`Ocean glossary <oceandocs:concepts/glossary>`.
-For an introduction to Ocean's programming model---and its use of BQMs and samplers to solve hard problems---see :std:doc:`Ocean’s Programming Model <oceandocs:getting_started>`.
+For explanations of the terminology, see the :std:doc:`Ocean glossary <oceandocs:concepts/index>`.
+For an introduction to Ocean's programming model---and its use of quadratic models and samplers to solve hard problems---see :std:doc:`Ocean’s Programming Model <oceandocs:getting_started>`.

 The following sections give an orientation to dimod with usage examples: